What is the difference in wet and Dry Cappuccino

 Dry Cappuccino is a twist on the regular cappuccino that consists of a double shot of espresso, a thin coating of steamed milk, and a thick layer of foam on top.
 It has a drier and less creamy texture than its wet cousin as it has more foam.

-With less steamed milk, the espresso flavor is intensified, resulting in a bold and invigorating coffee experience.
+With less steamed milk, the espresso flavor is intensified, resulting in a bold coffee experience.

 The frothy foam on top adds a delicate and pleasing mouthfeel, making it a favorite among coffee aficionados who prefer a more strong and less sweet coffee taste.